Mark Go

 Marquez "Mark" Ocampo Go (born September 28, 1952) is a Filipino businessman and politician.
-A member of the Nacionalista Party, he is the incumbent representative of the legislative district of Baguio since 2016.
+A member of the Nacionalista Party, he served representative of the legislative district of Baguio from 2016 to 2025.
 He is also an outstanding citizen of Baguio awardee in 1998.

 Early life and education

-Go was born on September 28, 1952.
+Go was born on September 28, 1952, in Manila.
 During his elementary and high school education, he was a consistent honor student.
-He finished his AB Political Science at the University of the Philippines in 1975.
+He finished his AB Political Science at the University of the Philippines Diliman in 1975.
 He would go on to obtain his Master of Management from the same university in 1979.

 Professional career

 Go has a sleuth of career experiences including a multitude of management positions under his belt.:

 Political career

 2010 Mayoralty Bid

-Go entered the political arena in 2010 when he mounted his bid as Mayor of the City of Baguio as an independent candidate.
+Go entered the political arena in 2010 when he mounted his bid as Mayor of the City of Baguio under the Pwersa ng Masang Pilipino.
 He went against political heavyweights, such as then Representative Mauricio Domogan and then Councilor Jose Molintas.
 Go would lose in his 2010 bid to Cong.
 Domogan.